Company History

 There’s a bewildering choice of knives out there, from barely functional stamped-out dollar store blades, to works of high art forge-welded by hand into hundreds of layers and out of most people’s price range.
 Where we fit in this continuum is best defined by the goals we set for ourselves when we started out:

 • use top end steels and the most durable handle materials available (for instance our standard blade steel, CPM MagnaCut, holds an edge much longer than the steel used in most factory made knives).
-Little guys like us cannot afford to skimp on materials, whereas once you’re a big factory, reducing material costs can be an alluring way to increase profits

 • utilize automation to an extent that we can produce several knives per day instead of several per month.
-This would allow us to spend more time innovating and improving products than we would if we were grinding steel all day.

 • produce a product locally starting from raw materials